my1e2/C_Project_1/README.md

 The amount of letter guesses and word guesses is reset for the next player after the other player either guesses the word correctly, or guesses the word wrong 3 times.

+Each time after word is guessed, a new "round" begins until the game is eventually over after all words are guessed for both players.

+At the end of all the "rounds" for both players, a bar plot graph is displayed to show the score of both players over each round.

 How to run the program (code):
 1. Begin executing the program and guess a letter after being told that it's "Player 1's turn", with the "theme as school supplies".
 2. Guess a possible letter within the randomly selected word from the school supplies word bank.